Simenf05/brain/1 - Main notes/Performance in computers.md

 For computer $X$ and $Y$ we have that the performance of $X$ is better than $Y$ if,
 $\text{Performance}_X\gt{\text{Performance}_Y}$

+### Clock rate
+The computer designers often want to increase the computers speed to do basic functionality, and from that we get clock rate.
+The clock is the central pulse of the entire computer.
+We often measure it in clock period, which is the time it takes to complete a full clock cycle.
+This is the time i takes the clock to be active until the clock is active again.
+It is also measured in the clock rate, which is the inverse of the clock cycle.
+$$\text{Clock rate}={1\over{\text{Clock cycle}}}$$

 ### Final equation for performance

 $$